w3c-webmob/netinfo-usecases/README.md

  * provide a means for scripts to be notified if the connection type changes.
 This is to allow developers to make dynamic changes to the DOM and/or inform the user that network connection type has changed.

 ## Acknowledgments
-Huge thanks to Yoav Weiss, Mathias Bynens, Tobie Langel, and Michael Hung fo.
+Huge thanks to Yoav Weiss, Mathias Bynens, Tobie Langel, Michael Hung fo, and Jim Ley.

 Many thanks to [@n1k0](https://twitter.com/N1k0), [@ShaneHudson](https://twitter.com/ShaneHudson),